-- Committing acts of disobedience or disorderly behavior that are detrimental to the school, harmful to health and safety, or inhibit the rights of others. - Persistent behavior of misconduct. - Failing to comply with assigned disciplinary consequences.
+• Committing acts of disobedience or disorderly behavior that are detrimental to the school, harmful to health and safety, or inhibit the rights of others.

-- Not attending class(s): - Truancy - Possessing obscene or pornographic material\ - Using profane, obscene, indecent remarks, or racially or ethically offensive language and/or gestures directed toward others. - Harassing others. - Possessing a knife less than 5 1⁄2 inches.
-Knives over 5 1⁄2 inches are a more severe punishment and a violation of State Law. - Disrespecting administrators or campus security. - Misusing District technology, including but not limited to the Internet, District network, or - District-owned equipment. - Altering school records or signing another person's name on school documents. - Possessing or using tobacco products. - Committing theft, burglary, robbery, extortion, gambling, or possessing stolen property - Taunting or bullying others verbally or physically.
+- Persistent behavior of misconduct. - Failing to comply with assigned disciplinary consequences. - Not attending class(s): - o Truancy - Possessing obscene or pornographic material - Using profane, obscene, indecent remarks, or racially or ethically offensive language and/or gestures directed toward others. - Harassing others. - KNIFES. - Disrespecting administrators or campus security. - Misusing District technology, including but not limited to the Internet, District network, or District-owned equipment. - Altering school records or signing another person's name on school documents. - Possessing or using tobacco products. - Committing theft, burglary, robbery, extortion, gambling, or possessing stolen property - Taunting or bullying others verbally or physically.
 Throwing objects that can cause bodily injury or damage.
 Committing repeated violations. - Misbehaving in 1 Day In School Suspension. - Any other acts which interfere with the orderly educational process of the classroom and/or school.